abdullah-infiniteloop/CPP-Basics-To-Pro/README.md

 ---

 ### 📝 C++ Basics

-✅ **Hello world & Syntax Explaination**
+✅ **Hello World & Syntax Explanation**
-📌 Understanding C++ syntax in depth and how to use in different ways.
+📌 Understanding C++ syntax in depth and how to use it in different ways.
 🎥 Watch here: [Hello World & Syntax Explanation](https://www.youtube.com/watch?v=rYAOJr2XLMU)

 ✅ **Data Types and Variables**
 📌 Understand different data types in C++ (int, float, char, etc.), and how to declare and use variables effectively.